-- (a) It shall be unlawful It is unlawful for any person, other than a peace police officer, an animal control officer of the department, or a member or employee of a humane organization approved by the director, or a licensed employee of a licensed pest control service to engage in the catching or impounding of animals. - (b) It is a defense to prosecution under this section that: - (1) The animal impounded was unlawfully running at large upon property under the possession or control of the person catching it; - (2) The animal was caught and held in a humane manner; and - (3) That tThe capture of the animal was promptly reported to the animal control center for the pick-up of said animal BARC for the pick-up and disposition of the animal as BARC deems appropriate; provided, however, if the captured animal is a domestic animal, the animal was brought to BARC for disposition as BARC deems appropriate. - (bc) The provisions of this section shall not apply to "'estrays'" as defined in section 142.0021 of the Texas Agriculture Code.
+- (a) It shall be unlawful It is unlawful for any person, other than a peace officer, an animal control officer of the department, or a member or employee of a humane organization approved by the director, or a licensed employee of a licensed pest control service to engage in the catching or impounding of animals. - (b) It is a defense to prosecution under this section that: - (1) The animal impounded was unlawfully running at large upon property under the possession or control of the person catching it; - (2) The animal was caught and held in a humane manner, and - (3) That tThe capture of the animal was promptly reported to the animal control center for the pick-up of said animal BARC for disposition as BARC deems appropriate; provided, however, if the captured animal is a domestic animal, the animal was brought to BARC for disposition as BARC deems appropriate. - (bc) The provisions of this section shall not apply to "estrays" as defined in section 142.0021 of the Texas Agriculture Code.

-(d) Notwithstanding anything to the contrary in this section, it shall be unlawful it is unlawful for anyone other than a police officer, an animal control officer, a member or employee of a humane organization approved by the director, or a licensed employee of a licensed pest control service to engage in the use of a trap to capture animals under extreme weather conditions.
+(d) Notwithstanding anything in this section, it shall be unlawful it is unlawful for anyone other than an animal control officer, a peace officer, a licensed employee of a licensed pest control service or a member or employee of a humane organization approved by the director to engage in the use of a trap to capture animals under extreme weather conditions.